Filing a Tax Extension for Your Business

 Just like a personal tax return, you’ll also need to pay the taxes you expect to owe for your business when you file your extension in order to avoid penalties and fees.

-The form you have to submit to request an extension and the deadline to submit your extension depends on the type of business you have.
+The form you have to submit to request an extension and the deadline to submit your extension depends on the type of business you own.

 What is the Deadline to File a Tax Extension for Your Business?